 - Out of your sight

-Patrons will be responsible for all damages to County property caused by his/her animal(s), employees, relatives or guests.
+Patrons will be responsible for all damages to County property caused by their animal(s), employees, relatives or guests.

 Dogs in the Park